 We all make silly mistakes, that’s not the issue.
-The problems start when we examine our own reaction to ourselves.
+The problems start when we examine our own reactions to ourselves.
 Many people are really harsh with themselves, cursing themselves in a way they would never talk to anyone else they respect.

 Changing the way you talk to yourself

-When thinking about changing your thoughts, one technique has helped many of my clients to get out of their righteous minds: Think about a child that you have an emotional attachment to, maybe it is your 5 year old niece or your 3 year old grandson.
-Think about what you would say to him or her, if something comparable just happened.
+When thinking about changing your thoughts, one technique has helped many of my clients to get out of their righteous minds: Think about a child that you have an emotional attachment to, maybe it is your 5-year-old niece or your 3-year-old grandson.
+Think about what you would say to him or her if something comparable just happened.

-Here are some example or reframes:
+Here are some examples or reframes:

 Inner self-talk: You are an idiot!